mwbowers/mwbowers.github.io/concepts/background/background-overview.md

 In order to work with Legacy Migrated Applications, it is very important to understand how Applications were designed and deployed in the original platform.

-There are important concepts and peculiarities about how IBM i Applications execute, which **do not have** an equivalent on Microsoft ASP.NET Core, motivation for [ASNA](https://asna.com) to write [ASNA Monarch Core Framework](https://asnaqsys.github.io/), making it possible for Legacy Applications to efficiently run in the new environment.
+There are important concepts and peculiarities about how IBM i Applications execute, which **do not have** an equivalent on Microsoft ASP.NET Core, motivation for [ASNA](https://asna.com) to write the [ASNA Monarch Base framework](https://asnaqsys.github.io/), making it possible for Legacy Applications to efficiently run in the new environment.